JetBrains/kotlin/samples/tetris/README.md

 To build Tetris application for your host platform use

-    ./build.sh
+    `../gradlew build`

-You also may use gradle to build this sample: `../gradlew build`.
-This task builds the sample for all platforms supported by the host.
+This task builds the sample for your host platform.
 Note that SDL2 must be installed on the host.

+To run it on the host use `../gradlew run`

+Alternatively you can run artifact directly

+     ./build/konan/bin/Tetris${target}/Tetris${target}.kexe

-For cross-compilation to iOS (on Mac host) use
+For cross-compilation to iOS (on Mac host) use gradle property

-	TARGET=iphone ./build.sh
+	konan.build.targets=all

 For cross-compilation to Raspberry Pi (on Linux host) use

-	TARGET=raspberrypi ./build.sh
+	konan.build.targets=all

 During build process compilation script creates interoperability bindings to SDL2, using SDL C headers, and then compiles an application with the produced bindings.